 Our program will be some of the most demanding yet rewarding training you will ever do.
 The airlines and the military train this way for a reason…it works!
 Retention with accelerated training is far superior compared to training that is spread out over several months, and it saves you money.
 When people dive into our accelerated flight training programs, they are able to get their license in far fewer hours, resulting in a significant financial savings.

 This program is syllabus-based and is benchmarked with checkpoints that IFR students are required to meet to stay on track to meet the guaranteed price and timeframe of the program.
 Students will have daily homework and are expected to be on time, prepared and serious about the success of their training.
 Accelerated training is not for every student and we do offer tailored training for students who cannot commit to this type of intensive training.

-*Note: This program is only available during the spring and summer months and must be scheduled in advance.
+*Note: This program is only available from Spring to Fall months and must be scheduled in advance.
 We take a hiatus from the accelerated programs from October through March.

 Syllabus Based Training

 We have adopted the ASA Complete Instrument Pilot syllabus-based training program.
 The program covers all the information necessary to become an Instrument Rated Pilot, preparing you for your check ride.
 With our program, we provide you all the materials you will need throughout the course.

 What do I need to complete before starting Instrument flight training?
 (Prerequisites Required)

 Come prepared with the following information:

 - Current US Passport or Birth Certificate & Government Issued ID